migrodri1980/Working-portfolio-/README.md

 Several key elements incorporated in this project are as follows:

-*The creation of an object by creating indivdiual points within xyz axis
+*The creation of an object by creating indivdiual points within the XYZ axis

 *The utlization of light and texture to produce scene

-*The a working knowledge of user functionality to navigate a scene
+*The implementation of created functions to allow for user navigation around the rendered scene.

 *The utlization of different functions and calls such as (Redisplay/URenderGraphics/etc)